 Work on the premise that "Every page is page 1", as a large portion of users enters our documentation from a Google search

 Add a summary to the top of each page for readers to be able to quickly assess the content for suitability

 Break long sections into smaller, easily digestable subpages

 Have at most one key point or action per paragraph

 Refer to one thing or idea with the same word throughout the page

 Use ordered lists or bullets where appropriate, as they are generally easier to read than long blocks of text

 Minimize content so it can be found and remembered.
 Keep pages short, modular, and focused on a single topic

-Visit our Style Guide for more information.
+Visit our Documentation Style Guide for additional information and examples.